ivanenev/skills-server/TOOL_PARAMETER_FORMATS.md

 # MCP Tool Parameter Formats Guide

-This document provides the correct parameter formats for all MCP tools availale thbrough the enhanced-skills-server and lazy-mcp bridge.
+This document provides the correct parameter formats for MCP tools available through the skills-server and its Lazy-MCP bridge.

 ## Tool Categories and Parameter Formats

-### 1. Enhanced Skills Server Tools
+### 1. Skills Server Tools
-**Server**: `enhanced-skills-server`
+**Server**: `skills-server`
 **Parameter Format**: Use `{"query": "your query string"}`

 **Working Tools**: